tinfever/KiCAD-Custom-DRC-Rules-for-JLCPCB-with-Unit-Tests/README.md

 # KiCAD Custom DRC Rules for JLCPCB with Unit Tests

 - Supported only in KiCad 7
-- Only applicable to 4-layer 1 oz with JLCPCB
 - Has to make some assumptions since not all JLCPCB rules make sense or they contradict each other

 To use the rules in your project: